You are currently viewing Irrevocable Trust Basics Definition & How It Works

 An irrevocable trust is a legal arrangement in an individual, the “grantor” transfers assets or property to a trust is managed by a trustee, for the benefit of named beneficiaries.
 Once the trust is created, the grantor will not be able to change or revoke the terms of the trust, which is why it is called irrevocable.
 This means the assets in the trust are no longer owned by the grantor and are subject to the rules and regulations set forth in the trust document.

-The purpose of an irrevocable trust is often to provide for the grantor’s loved ones, whether during their lifetime or after they pass away.
+The purpose of this trust is often to provide for the grantor’s loved ones, whether during their lifetime or after they pass away.
 Irrevocable trusts can also be used for tax planning purposes, to protect assets from creditors, or to provide for a charity.

 How it Works

-When creating an irrevocable trust, the grantor typically works with an attorney to draft the trust document.
+When creating irrevocable trusts, the grantor typically works with an attorney to draft the trust document.
 The trust document outlines the terms of the trust, including who the beneficiaries are, what assets are included in the trust, and when and how the beneficiaries will receive distributions from the trust.

 The grantor must also choose a trustee to manage the trust assets.
 The trustee is responsible for ensuring that the terms of the trust are followed and that the beneficiaries receive the distributions as specified in the trust document.
 The trustee can be an individual, such as a family member or friend, or a professional trustee, such as a bank or trust company.